n0thhhing/ts-capstone/README.md

 # ts-capstone

-This module provides thin bindings for the Capstone disassembly framework.
+This module provides thin bindings for the
+Capstone disassembly framework using emscripten

 ```bash
 # soon this will be a npm package